pab10edgar/FinalProject_Part2/README.md

 <h4>KNOWN BUGS:</h4>

-- Application only resizable to certain extent.
-May display bottom menu incorrectly if grown/shrunk too much from original loading dimensions.

 - Food may display in non-accessible location despite being a valid location (depends on map configuration file). **See Food description below for valid location guidelines

 <h4>DESCRIPTION OF PROJECT CLASSES:</h4>